 GSP regulations require GSAs to avoid undesirable results by 2040, which means they must meet or exceed the MTs.
 The CBGSA also recognizes that reaching an MO is a priority, but meeting or exceeding the MT is required by SGMA.
-For this reason, the IMs for 2025, 2030, and 2035 have been set as the same value as the MT.
+For this reason, the IMs for 2025 has been set as the same value as the MT, with a projected improvement to one-third of the distance between the MT and MO in 2030 and one-half of the distance between the MT and MO in 2035.